FrankAffatigato/demo-repo/README.md

 # Demo

-Some description - this is what the code is doing
+Some description - this is what the code is doing!